lokesh-76/SocialMediaTracker-Streamlit-WebApp/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License — free to use and adapt.

 ---